LucHermitte/lh-vim-lib/doc/OO.md

 endwhile
 ```

-Of course vim script language is not a rich as Python Language: we don't have
+Of course vim script language is not a rich as Python language: we don't have
 special methods that are automatically used to natively implement stuff like
 constructors, addition, stringification...